gordonguthrie/belka-templates/docs/belka_templates.md

 ## Normal Gen Server Callbacks

-On starting the server `init` loads the templates
+On starting the server `init` loads the templates.

 ```erlang